 Moderator — Troy O’Neal, Corps of Engineers

+The Foundations Committee is offering a Workshop on dams with karstic foundations.
+The one day event will include presentations, a panel discussion, and networking opportunities.
 Numerous dams in the U.S. have been constructed on sites underlain by bedrock prone to varying degrees of solutioning.
 The solutioning process is normally more pronounced in areas with increased water flow such as along joints and bedding planes.
 Initially, insoluble material in the form of residual soil remains.
-Over time the soft soil is eroded, and a network of open and soil filled voids are left in the rock.
-The term “karst” is typically used to characterize rock that is known to have solution features.
+Over time the soft soil is eroded, and a network of open and soil-filled voids are left in the rock.
+The term "karst" is typically used to characterize rock that is known to have solution features.

-This Workshop will explain how karst is formed, (both in carbonate and evaporite rocks) and where it is found in the U.S. Attendees will be given an overview of poor performance of dams founded on karstic rock, investigative techniques and alternatives measures for these foundation conditions.
-Additionally, several case histories will be presented and will be followed by a panel discussion.
+This Workshop will explain how karst is formed, (both in carbonate and evaporite rocks) and where it is typically found in the U.S. A diverse group of workshop speakers consisting of national dam safety experts (such as Donald Bruce and Jeffrey Schaefer) will present an array of topics on karst.
+Attendees will be given an overview of poor performance of dams founded on karstic rock, investigative techniques, and alternative measures for these foundation conditions.
+Additionally, several case histories (including Wolf Creek Dam recent remediation) will be presented, along with a panel discussion with the workshop speakers.

 Current Uses of Roller-Compacted Concrete in Dams

 8:30 a.m. - 12:30 p.m.